hehrich/automated-twin-tracking/README.md

 Contributions and improvements to this tool are welcome!
 Feel free to fork this repository, make changes, and submit a pull request.

 ## License
-This tool is licensed under [insert license type here].
+This tool is licensed under GNU GPLv3.
 See the LICENSE file for more details.

 ## Contact
 For inquiries or suggestions, contact [insert contact information here].